nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

-We have an even distribution of classes/labels among the samples.
+We note that we have an even distribution of classes/labels among the samples.

 If you were planning on using data modeling this would be important, because you'd have to account for a disparity in the number of classes within the observations if an imbalance existed.

-For example, if we have one thousand positive comments and four negative ones, it would be hard to draw convincing conclusions, identify trends, or make recommendations on the four negative samples.
+For example, if we have one thousand positive comments and four negative ones, it would be hard to draw convincing conclusions, identify trends, or make recommendations on how we could improve on the four negative samples alone.

 ### Correlation